alphagamer7/CryptoCrashWeb/README.md

 # Criteria points - Checkin 3:
-- Added unit test for most of the code details
+- Added unit test for most of the code details (some details not working as expected asa documented in below section)
-- Added ModelState.IsValid for server validation
+- Added ModelState.IsValid for server validation, added basic checks before CRUD operations.
-- Data attributes added for classes
+- Data attributes added for classes, like `[Required]`
 - Added data migrations after we updated field details.
-- Extra - Added git branch withpull request and merged
+- Extra details we did - Added git branch withpull request and merged pull requests.
+Ref: https://github.com/alphagamer7/CryptoCrashWeb/pulls

 # MVC controller test issues
 - We followed this course and tried to add the test contollers but some of the test controllers dont work as expected.